upbound/provider-terraform/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Help us diagnose and fix bugs in Crossplane
+about: Help us diagnose and fix bugs in Official Terraform Provider
 labels: bug
+title: "rds: `DBInstance` CRD is not working..."
 ---
 <!--
-Thank you for helping to improve Crossplane!
+Thank you for helping to improve Official Terraform Provider!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
-Please find us at https://slack.crossplane.io for questions, support, and discussion.
 -->

 ### What happened?
 <!--
-Please let us know what behaviour you expected and how Crossplane diverged from that behaviour.
+Please let us know what behaviour you expected and how Official Terraform Provider diverged from that behaviour.
 -->